Download all exemplars

 Commentary

-For Achieved, the student needs to demonstrate understanding of the findings of a Social Studies inquiry.
+For Achieved, the student needs to demonstrate understanding of findings of a social inquiry.

 This involves describing findings that relate to the focus of inquiry and including relevant evidence from primary and secondary sources in the description.

-Fast fashion has been selected as the focus of this inquiry, and the inquiry questions relate to the themes outlined in Explanatory Note 3 of the Achievement Standard.
+Gender inequality in sport has been selected as the focus of the inquiry, and the single inquiry question broadly relates to themes outlined in Explanatory Note 3.

-For Merit, the student could have explained their findings in further depth.
-This would have included explaining the relevance of their selected primary and secondary source evidence by more thoroughly discussing how it supported their findings.
-For example, where the student discusses the treatment of women in fast fashion factories, they could have explicitly connected the human rights abuses described and how it reveals that “owners only care about making a profit”.
+For Merit, the findings would need to be consistently explained.
+This could include explaining the relevance of their selected primary and secondary source evidence by more thoroughly discussing how the evidence supported their findings.
+For example, where the student discusses the treatment of female athletes in the media, they could have developed this into an explanation by discussing the consequences of this treatment or considered why it is likely that women are treated like this in sports media.

 Merit